actions/actions-runner-controller/TROUBLESHOOTING.md

 **Solution**

-The solution is to switch to using faster storage, if you are experiencing this issue you are probably using hdd, switch to ssh fixed the problem in my case.
-Most cloud providers have a list of storage options to use just pick something faster that your current disk, for on prem clusters you will need to invest in some ssds.
+The solution is to switch to using faster storage, if you are experiencing this issue you are probably using HDD storage.
+Switching to SSD storage fixed the problem in my case.
+Most cloud providers have a list of storage options to use just pick something faster that your current disk, for on prem clusters you will need to invest in some SSDs.